SynchronVM/SynchronVM/spec/architecture.md

 # The Safe and Secure Virtual Machine - Sense-VM architecture

 Sense-VM is a virtual machine for IoT and embedded application in general.
-The goal with Sense-VM it to construct a virtual machine for bytecode execution (think Java-VM, not an operating system hypervisor) that provides a base level of safety, robustness and security.
+Sense-VM is a virtual machine for bytecode execution (think Java-VM, not an operating system hypervisor) that provides a base level of safety, robustness and security.

-Sense-VM target 32/64Bit microcontroller based systems with about 128Kb of Read Write Memory (RWM) or more.
+Sense-VM target 32/64Bit microcontroller based systems with at least about 128Kb of Read Write Memory (RWM).

 Sense-VM consists of a runtime-system for exection of compiled linearised bytecode within isolated containers.
 The bytecode programs cannot mutate arbitrary memory addresses and all accesses to underlying hardware goes via the runtime system.

 Sense-VM can concurrently run a number of isolated virtual exection environments, called Virtual Machine Containers.
 Each virtual machine container contains the resources needed to execute one program and consist of registers and memory that is private to that environment.
-A program running within a virtual machine container could potentially be concurrent, running a cooperative scheduler.
+A program running within a virtual machine container could potentially be concurrent itself, running a cooperative scheduler.
 A criticality level can be associated with each virtual machine container.
 Peripherals and external hardware resources are assigned to a single virtual machine container to rule out competition for resources between

 # The Sense-VM Virtual Machine